 A humanoid robot that can translate speech into sign language.

-by Guy Fierens, Stijn Huys and Jasper Slaets
+by Guy Fierens, Stijn Huys & Jasper Slaets, University of Antwerp

 Excluding gaming tax.
 If the winner is in the Netherlands - the winner is responsible for Dutch gaming tax of 29%.
 If the winner is in other jurisdictions - the winner is responsible for local tax, if required.
 Please consult your local tax authorities for details.